ZIRoberts/ScheduleGeneration/README.md

 the csv (comma separated variable) file you whish to use as an input.
 This csv file must be in the same folder and match the same layout as the "exmaple.csv".

-note: The csv must be encoded in UTF-8

 To run the program you must navigate to its file directory via Terminal and then type 'python.exe generation.py' and the output will be printed to the Terminal